Perception4D/LidarSlam/lidar_slam/README.md

 *slice/width*: Width (in meters) of the slice of points *slice/max_dist*: Maximal distance (in meters) of the points from the trajectory position onto the slice plane.
 *slice/angle_resolution*: Resolution (in degrees) of the slice pointcloud w.r.t the trajectory position.

+### Horizontal slice extraction/rejection

+One can extract a slice of points relatively to the z axis of the base_link frame.
+**Note** : to extract/reject the ground, one has to adapt the frame base_link to be horizontal with respect to the floor.
+This can be done in the tf config in the launch file or changing the tracked frame in the parameters file.

+The parameters relative to this feature are the following:
+* *z_slice/enable*: Boolean to enable/disable the horizontal slice extraction/rejection.
+* *z_slice/height_position*: Position on the z axis (in meters) of the base_link frame (most of the time, this will be negative)
+* *z_slice/width*: Width (in meters)
+* *z_slice/invert*: To reject the slice instead of extracting it

+### Obstacles detection

+It is possible to use the aggregation node to extract the obstacles relatively to a known map.
+The idea is to map an environment with a common SLAM using classic aggregation.
+At the end of the mapping process, the map can be saved on disk.
+Then this reference map can be loaded, the objects that are now detected and which don't belong to the reference map will be extracted and outputed in the */aggregated_cloud* topic.
+The label field of the points will represent their cluster.
+An occupancy grid with the clusters is built during the process and sent to the topic *obstacles/occupancy_grid*.
+Markers are also sent on the topic */obstacles/bboxes*.
+Both can be displayed in rviz.

+The parameters relative to this feature are the following:
+* *obstacle.enable*: Boolean to enable/disable the obstacle detection.
+* *obstacle.ref_map_path:* Reference map to find new objects
+* *obstacle.decay_time*: Maximum lifetime (in seconds) of an obstacle and/or a new point
+* *obstacle.publish_occupancy_grid*: Whether or not to publish the occupancy grid as debug info. **Warning**: this can add significant computation time.
+* *min_marker_size*: Minimal diagonal size of a marker (in meters) to consider it is an obstacle